Do I have a problem with alcohol?

 Do any of the following statements resonate with you?

-You might have noticed that one bottle of wine or a few bottles of beer is no longer cutting it, and you have started to buy extra ‘just in case.’
+Maybe you might have noticed that one bottle of wine or a few bottles of beer is no longer cutting it, and you have started to buy extra ‘just in case.’

 You might be wondering if your breath smells of alcohol in the morning and whether others can ‘smell the booze’ on you at work or even driving the kids to school.
 Do you keep that pack of mints close by so you can mask the evidence?

 You don’t need to be someone who wakes up searching for a bottle of vodka for the addiction to be affecting your life and the lives of those around you.
 Alcohol is socially accepted and if you surround yourself with people who enjoy a drink or two then it won’t always feel like a problem.
-There is no maximum amount of alcohol a person should drink so the best indicator to assess whether the drinking is becoming out of control is being aware of your actions, your feelings and those of people around you.
-If you have noticed that your drinking has increased, become more regular or has reached a point where it is worrying you then it may be time to seek help.
+There is no maximum amount of alcohol a person should drink.
+The best indicator to assess whether the drinking is becoming out of control is being aware of your actions, your feelings and those of people around you.
+If you have noticed that your drinking has increased, become more regular or have reached a point where it is worrying you then it may be time to seek help.

 “My treatments with Thomas were a success.
 I knew I drank too much alcohol having created this habit over many, many years.
 I am now freed of this unhelpful activity and cannot thank Thomas enough.
 I feel and look better than I have for years.
 Thank you so much.”